 Red Velvet COLOR SECRETS

 The trick to using our Red Velvet Color when baking cakes and cupcakes is to lower the pH.
-You can do this by substituting baking powder in place of baking soda, using a natural non-alkalized cocoa powder, adding more white vinegar to your red velvet recipe, to achieve a bright red color.
+Some ways to do this by substituting baking powder in place of baking soda, using a natural non-alkalized cocoa powder, adding more white vinegar or buttermilk to your red velvet recipe, to achieve a bright red color.
 A simple modification makes all the difference as to whether or not the color bakes out in the center leaving a red-orange, or maintains a bright red throughout the entire cake.